Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What Exactly Is Restricted Activity?

-If your dog recently had surgery or if your dog has an injury that requires rest, you veterinarian may have ordered restricted activity in your dog's post-surgery instructions.
-What does this exactly mean?
-Its meaning ultimately tends to vary depending on the type of surgery and injury sustained.
+If your dog recently had surgery, or if your dog has an injury that requires rest, your veterinarian may have ordered restricted activity in your dog's post-surgery instructions.
+What exactly does this mean?
+The meaning ultimately tends to vary depending on the type of surgery or the injury sustained.

 Regardless of the level of restricted activity required to help your dog heal, it may prove to be a challenge at times, especially when dealing with high-energy dogs used to romp around for most of the day.
 In this case, it helps to get creative and find effective ways to keep your dog's mind stimulated.
 Fortunately, there are various ways to accomplish this.